Hexacode-x/donationwebsite/README.md

 ## Acknowledgments

 - Designed with ❤️ for India
-- Supporting verified NGOs across the nation
-- Licensed under Indian Charity Act

 ---

-&copy; 2025 DharamSeva Foundation.
+&copy; 2026 Hexacode .
 All rights reserved.